utunga/thankful/doc/whitepaper.md

-# Good Good Wonderful - A system of reciprocity
+# KinPesa - A system of reciprocity

 ## Contents: